all-out/guides/_guides/vippy.md

 ### After Your Jump Cloak Breaks

 1. Get to your scanning position, launch your probes and cloak up.
-    - If you have a T1 cloak, scan from a **safe spot**.
+    - If you have a T1 cloak, scan from a **safe spot** or random Moon at 100km for speed.
-    - If you have a covert ops cloak, scan from a 30km orbit around your entry wormhole.
+    - If you have a covert ops cloak, recommend to scout system, then start investigating strucutres while scanning signatures.

 ### After You're Cloaked and Secure